 3. EXTINGUISHERS: Fire extinguishers are required if your boat has gas on board, and if so a B1 type is required.
 I recommend you get a type BII, why because it is not that much bigger and gives you a little more time to put out a fire.
 I actually recommend all boats carry a fire extinguisher even if not required because you never know when you will be needed to help put out a fire.
 Remember this article is related to sailboats 26 feet and under.

 5. SIGNALS: Day/night Visual Distress Signals (VDS) are required on all boats operating between sunset and sunrise.
-To keep it simple buy a night and day pyrotechnic, if not you could get a mirror for the day and a flashlight for the night that one can use for a SOS signaling.
+To keep it simple buy a night and day pyrotechnic, if not one could buy a day emergency signal flag (flag with black squire and black circle on orange background) and add a mirror for day signalling (mirrors are not recognized as a qualifying day signal by the US Coast Guard but are recommended especially if you do not have a day pyrotechnic signal), and a flashlight for the night that one can use for a SOS signaling.
 Boats under 16 feet are not required to have distress signals because you should not be out on the water at night, however we all know things happen that could result in you being out at night, so just have a VDS on board.